chanbengz/sustcsc-rs/README.md

 You should clearly state references of the documents you read including, Academic papers, Wikipedia, Blog posts and etc.

+> [!WARNING]
+> Don't use too much AI-generated content, because we do read your report ourselves.
+> The committee members are experienced in identifying AI-generated content,
+> and if we find too much AI-generated content in your report, we will give zero to either
+> of these rubrics below.

 Your report is evaluated by the following rubrics:
 - **Innovation (5 pt)**: Adapt code from existing libraries, or come up with new ideas.